Rating Quality of Diverse Time Series Data by Meta-learning from LLM Judgment: The Proposed TSRating

 \partitle{Validation} We conduct illustrative experiments to show whether LLMs can understand time series data with the designed prompts.
 On one hand, data blocks from a real-world dataset (Electricity as introduced in Section \ref{subsec:data}) are judged by GPT-4o-mini with the TSRating criteria, and we obtain the block-level quality scores.
 Then we visualize the highest and lowest-scored blocks selected in terms of each criterion in Figure~\ref{fig:illus} as shown in the Appendix~\ref{sec:realdata}.
 The visualization results indicate that LLM's evaluation results align with human intuition.

-On the other hand, we use a synthetic set, where some blocks contain obvious hand-crafted time series characteristics (trend, frequency, amplitude, and pattern), labeled as high-quality blocks; while others are corrupted with noise, making their patterns less distinct or harder to discern, labeled as low-quality blocks.
-These synthetic blocks assessed by the LLM (GPT-4o-mini) in a pairwise manner to generate quality judgment results.
+On the other hand, we use a synthetic set where some blocks exhibit clearer and more structured temporal behaviors (trend, frequency, amplitude, and pattern), while others are intentionally corrupted with noise, making their temporal structures less distinct or difficult to discern.
+These synthetic blocks are then assessed by the LLM (GPT-4o-mini) in a pairwise manner to generate quality judgment results.
 The LLM achieves 94.5\%, 92.25\%, 98.75\%, and 95.75\% accuracy in identifying superior trend, frequency, amplitude, and pattern characteristics, respectively.
 The details of the synthetic data generation and experiments on other LLMs are presented in Appendix~\ref{sec:syndata}.
-Further details on the experimental procedure and analysis can be found in Appendix~\ref{appen:vallm}.
+We additionally provide a comprehensive evaluation of the consistency and robustness of LLM-based judgments in Appendix~\ref{appen:llm_consistency}.